 Indian Mesa Trail is a 6.1 mile lightly trafficked out and back trail located near Crown King, Arizona that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Disappointing - unable to get there with an ordinary car.
 After exiting at table Mesa Rd and crossing to the west, you turn right immediately up to a gate that states "trust land permit required" the gate is easily opened but the rugged track beyond is impassible without 4WD. maybe one day I can get to the trail, it sounds lovely.

 This is a very nice hike.
 Only accessible during the fall to early spring when the Agua Fria River is low.
 To get there, exit I-17 at Table Mesa Road and take Table Mesa Road westward for about 4 miles, taking the left-hand road at each fork.
 There are signs for Agua Fria Conservation Area which lead to a parking area.
 From there follow the trail down and across the Agua Fria River, then parallel to the river.
 At about 2.5 miles, there is a path off to the left that leads to the top of a distinctive hill (Indian Mesa) with light colored rock on top.
 The climb is steep but short to a saddle.
 From there take the left fork up to the top of the hill.
 Here there are well-preserved ruins and beautiful views of Lake Pleasant and the river valley below.
 Follow the same route to return to the parking area.